PyxlDesign/ybg-dev/README.md

 To get the color swatches you will need to go to Content -> Files and upload the image there and make sure that it lines up with the name of the image/color being added. e.g. Blush Speckle ended up being blush-speckle.jpg

+## Clarity

+The Cookie consent has been added to layout->theme.liquid.
+There is 2 script tags and 1 style in the head.
+The cookie banner itself is just inside the `body`.